 Related post: 7 Simple Ways to Make Money on Amazon

-Virtual Assistant (VA for short) is an awesome online job for anyone interested in online business.
+Virtual Assistant (VA for short) is an awesome work-from-home job for anyone interested in online business.

 A VA is someone who offers online services to support bloggers, entrepreneurs or small businesses.
 Some of the many different services offered by VAs include:

 - Social media management

 - Replying to emails

 The great thing about being a VA is that you could choose to offer all of these services, or focus on one service that best suits your skills.

 Personally, as a Pinterest addict, I’m super interested in the idea of becoming a Pinterest VA.

 This is a virtual assistant who specialises in Pinterest – creating pin graphics, scheduling their clients’ content in Tailwind, researching group boards etc.

 If this is a route you want to go down, there is an awesome course called Become a Pinterest VA TODAY! which teaches all the practical skills needed to be a Pinterest VA, plus things like how to find and pitch clients, and how to set your prices.